rnazmo/proper7y/README.md

 #### Priority: ☆☆☆

 - Create/Update commands for devel-tools management:
-  - `check-devel-tools-versions.sh`
+  - `check-devel-tools-versions.sh`:
     - Print following three versions of the devel-tools:
-      - Current version : Expected version written in the `/devel-tools/script/common.sh`.
+      - `Current version` : Expected version written in the `/devel-tools/script/common.sh`.
-      - Binary's version: The actual version of the binaries under `/devel-tools/bin/`.
+      - `Binary's version`: The actual version of the binaries under `/devel-tools/bin/`.
-      - Latest version  : The latest release on GitHub.
+      - `Latest version`  : The latest release on GitHub.
-  - `install-devel-tools.sh`
+  - `install-devel-tools.sh`:
+    - Overwrite the `Binary's version` based on the `Current version`.
-  - `upgrade-devel-tools.sh`
+  - `upgrade-devel-tools.sh`:
+    - Overwrite the `Current version` based on the `Latest version`, and then overwrite the `Binary version` based on that `Current version`.
     - Steps (idea):
       - 1. Run `check-devel-tools-versions.sh`
       - 2. Check if update is required